abangdd/nobodyDL/README.md

-	no distributed learning, unless I found it useful for CNN architectures no DAG support, which means only simple CNN structures like VGGNet can be configured no andvanced network layers are provided, such as BN, SPP, PReLU, LReLU, etc no training from scratch codes are provided, so the result is not reproducible in 60 epochs
+	no distributed learning, unless I found it useful for CNN architectures no DAG support, which means only simple CNN structures like VGGNet can be configured no andvanced network layers are provided, such as BN, SPP, PReLU, LReLU, etc no training from scratch codes are provided, I am sorry for that

 	and some explanations:
 	it's unfair to compare deep learning tools when using different models, so I restrict myslef to use moderate GPU resources, moderate model size, well-known layers, etc